LSU-UE4/UE5-Level-Design/long-jump/README.md

 Your world outliner should have all ramp objects in the **Jump Ramps** folder names appropriately.

 Duplicate it to have a copy as a starting point for the next ramp.
 Take the copy of standing jump ramps and lets make a running single jump.
+Add another cube with 3 meters to run along before jumping.

 You should not be able to make this from a standing jump but should be able to jump with a single running jump (no double jumping).
 Run along the ground and get a good running jump distance.
 Adjust the distance, update the name of the objects and the jump distance text.

+Mine ended up being 1100 uu's to make a good single jump distance that you can't make with a standing jump.

 **Gameplay Register**
 |Element | Measure|